JothikrishnaaVengatesan/EXP-5/Ex_No_5_Zero-Knowledge Proof (ZK) Private Voting System.md

 # Experiment 5: Zero-Knowledge Proof (ZK) Private Voting System
-# Aim:
+## Aim:
 To implement a fully private and transparent voting system using Zero-Knowledge Proofs (ZKPs).
 This ensures that votes are counted fairly without revealing who voted for whom.

-# Algorithm:
+## Algorithm:
-Step 1: Voter Registration
-Each voter generates a secret vote key and submits a commitment (hashed vote) to the contract.
+Step 1: Voter Registration Each voter generates a secret vote key and submits a commitment (hashed vote) to the contract.

-Step 2: Voting Process
-Voters submit their votes privately using a hash, without revealing their choice.
+Step 2: Voting Process Voters submit their votes privately using a hash, without revealing their choice.

-Step 3: ZK Verification
-The contract verifies if a vote belongs to a registered voter but does not reveal the actual vote.
+Step 3: ZK Verification The contract verifies if a vote belongs to a registered voter but does not reveal the actual vote.

-Step 4: Vote Counting
-Once voting ends, the contract reveals the final tally without linking votes to individuals.
+Step 4: Vote Counting Once voting ends, the contract reveals the final tally without linking votes to individuals.

-# Program:
+## Program:
+### Name : Jaiyantan S
+### Register Number : 212224100021
 ```
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.20;